John Farnham: I Remember When I Was Young

-I Remember When I Was Young: Songs from The Great Australian Songbook was released in November 2005—it contains 13 covers of hits, written and performed by Australian artists—which peaked at No. 2 on the ARIA albums charts.

-In February 2006, Farnham performed four shows at the Sydney Opera House, with the Sydney Symphony, followed by shows at the Victorian Arts Centre's Hamer Hall, Melbourne.
-These shows were sponsored by Dairy Farmers and a percentage of revenue received from the 'I Remember When I was Young' concerts went to the Dairy Farmers 'Creating Greener Pastures' program to help farmers and their communities.
-A 2006 DVD of Farnham entitled John Farnham with the Sydney Symphony Orchestra was released, it debuted at No. 2 on the ARIA DVD charts and then peaked at #1.
+Farnham issued I Remember When I Was Young: Songs from The Great Australian Songbook in November 2005, which contains his covers of 13 hits written and performed by fellow Australian artists.
+It peaked at No. 2 on the ARIA albums charts.
+In February 2006, Farnham undertook four shows at the Sydney Opera House, with the Sydney Symphony.
+They were followed by shows at the Victorian Arts Centre's Hamer Hall, Melbourne.
+These were sponsored by Dairy Farmers and a percentage of revenue received from the I Remember When I Was Young concerts went to the Dairy Farmers "Creating Greener Pastures" program to aid them and their communities.
+A 2006 DVD by Farnham, John Farnham with the Sydney Symphony Orchestra was released, and reached No. 1 on the ARIA DVD chart.

-From 18 February, Farnham embarked on a small Australian tour with Fleetwood Mac singer Stevie Nicks for a series of live shows.
-Both artists had equal billing but, unlike the Tom Jones shows, they did not sing together but individually.
-The same backup singers from the tour, however, were used by both Nicks and Farnham.

-On 26 March, Farnham sang at the 2006 Commonwealth Games Closing Ceremony, in Melbourne starting with his hit "Age of Reason", followed by "I Remember When I Was Young" from his most recent studio album, "Playing to Win" from his Little River Band days and finished with his anthem song, "You're the Voice".

-The twentieth anniversary of Whispering Jack in 2006 was marked by an "enhanced" commemorative CD re-release plus a DVD featuring an edited version of the tour that accompanied the album (the full concert was originally released on VHS in 1987).
-The original album was the first CD made in Australia and, as of May 2023, remains the highest-selling album in Australia by an Australian act.
+From 18 February 2006 Farnham embarked on a small Australian tour with Fleetwood Mac singer Stevie Nicks.
+Both had equal billing, but unlike the Tom Jones shows they did not duet together but each performed individually.
+Both used the same backing singer on the tour.
+On 26 March, Farnham sang at the 2006 Commonwealth Games closing ceremony, in Melbourne starting with his hit "Age of Reason", followed by "I Remember When I Was Young" from his most recent studio album, "Playing to Win" from his Little River Band era and finished with his anthemic song, "You're the Voice".
+The twentieth anniversary of Whispering Jack in 2006 was marked by an "enhanced" commemorative CD re-release plus a DVD featuring an edited version of the tour, which promoted the album (the full concert was originally released on VHS in 1987).
+Whispering Jack has re-entered the ARIA Top 50 in December 2006, November 2016 and August 2023.
+As of May 2023, it remains the highest-selling album in Australia by an Australian act.